ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-02-aws-solutions-arch-rds.md

 Transactional Storage Engines are recommended for durability.
 RDS instances without Multi-AZ don't perform as well as those that are - backups, restores and all housekeeping activities are performed on the secondary instance.
 Backups are stored on S3.
 Restoration only works for the default DB parameter and security groups are associated with the instance you will likely need to setup the DB default parameters and security groups.
 You maybe can change storage engine - if they are related.

-Deleting an RDS instance deletes ALL the automated backups... but not the manual ones. =>>"I acknowledge that upon instance deletion, automated backups, including system snapshots and point-in-time recovery, will no longer be available."
+### Backups

+By default, backups are enabled and have a max retention of 35 days.
 A backup retention period of zero days will disable automated backups for this DB Instance.
 Restores manifest themselves as a new RDS instance with a new endpoint.

+Deleting an RDS instance deletes ALL the automated backups... but not the manual ones. =>>"I acknowledge that upon instance deletion, automated backups, including system snapshots and point-in-time recovery, will no longer be available."

+In a multi-AZ configuration, backups are done from the standby.

-Encryption uses KMS.
-"Restore to point in Time" option allows you to pinpoint a time to restore from.
+Every 5 minutes RDS backs up the transaction log.
+Combined with regular backups the "Latest Restore Time" is computed and "Restore to point in Time" option allows you to pinpoint a time to restore from.

+#### Snapshots

+Snapshots are a full copy of RDS database that are independent of scheduled backups.
+In a multi-AZ configuration, snapshots are done from the standby.

-### Security
+### Encryption

-Encryption at rest must be setup at instance create time and uses KMS keys.
-Once enabled, EVERYTHING is encrypted which might cause a problem with cross region replications and snapshots seeing that KMS keys are region specific.
+Encryption at rest must be setup at instance create time and uses KMS to generate Master keys then use envelope encryption to generate data keys for the RDS instance.
+Once enabled, EVERYTHING is encrypted including read replicas and snapshots.
 The keys can't be changed after installation.
-All RDS instance types support encryption at rest.
+All RDS instance types support encryption at rest and every RDS instance also includes a SSL Certificate for data encryption in flight.

+As a result of this encryption, several limitations are introduced:

+- Can't copy read replicas and snapshots

+- Can't restore from one RDS engine to another

+- Can't do cross region replications and snapshots seeing that KMS keys are region specific

 Oracle and MS SQL Server support Transparent Data Encryption.
-Oracle does NOT integrate with KMS but will work with CloudHSM.
+Oracle does NOT integrate with KMS but will work with CloudHSM and the Oracle Wallet.
 SQL Server requires a key but that key is managed by RDS after enabling TDE.

-Encryption in Transit - every RDS instance includes a SSL Certificate.

 ### Multi-AZ failover